Pursuing an Academic Career in the Geosciences:

 A Series of Webinars for Graduate Students, Post-docs, and Early Career Faculty

 Beginning an academic career is challenging.
-This series of virtual events offers resources for and insights into important aspects of effective career development and the job search process.
-Each webinar will involve an online web presentation via Adobe Connect web conference software with opportunities for questions and discussion.
+This series of virtual events offered resources for and insights into important aspects of effective career development and the job search process.
+Each webinar involved an online web presentation via Adobe Connect web conference software with opportunities for questions and discussion.

-Registration - There is a $30 registration fee for each event ($20 for NAGT members; learn more about becoming a member of NAGT).
-Registration closes when the spaces fill or one week prior to the event, whichever comes first.
-Please complete the form linked from the monthly event page to register.
-Registered participants will receive an email with instructions detailing how to log into the event approximately one week prior to the event.
-You may register for one or more webinars.
+Registration was $30 for each event ($20 for NAGT members; learn more about becoming a member of NAGT).
+Registration for webinars like these closes when the spaces fill or one week prior to the event, whichever comes first.
+Registered participants receive an email with instructions detailing how to log into the event approximately one week prior to the event.
+Participants may register for one or more webinars.

 Goals